asarkar1/SurfNav4UAS_Data/README.md

 ### Additional Notes
 - If a column name in `--selected_cols` is not found in the Parquet file, it will be skipped and a warning will be printed.
 ---
+### General note on variable usage for parquet files
+- For all the parquet files, please use the `timestamp` variable to deal with the timestamp.
+To get the frame numbers, please use `buffer_number`.
+---
 ### Requirements
 Make sure the following Python packages are installed before running the script: